sayitfast/MountWizzard3/docu/modelbuilding.md

 For that reason I split the workflow into two parts: The Initial Model (for the first use case) and the Full Model (for the second one).

+##### Step 1

-With the initial model you coudl do the setup, which is basically polar alignment.
-And therefore you are not limited to 3 stars!
+With the initial model you could do the setup, which is basically polar alignment.
+You are not limited to 3 stars.
 Beside an average distibution over the sky you could alter stars location according to visibility or other constraints.
+Once you reach the performance you think it's OK, you could go for step 2.
+Please consider the amount of time used against the improvements for each additional step.

+If you have a setup which is quite stable and / or repeatable

+##### Step 2

+There were multiple choices to define the alignment stars for your model.
+All selections take care of visual constraints (horizon mask) or other limitation.
+MountWizzard3 tries to optimize the slewing path, order and functions to minimize the time for modeling.
+In general it should be possible to to 45 point within 15 minutes.
+So doing 2-3 points more should not cause any big time delay.

+##### Step 3

 Another difference you might discover: I do not build the model step by step over all the stars, I just make all the slewing work, images and solve in